3 Summer Days of Lakes, Food & Beer along Minnesota's I-35

 Looking for the ultimate summer road trip in Minnesota?
 Follow this three-day travel guide to see, eat and drink all the best things between the North Shore of Lake Superior and the state's southern border.

-With gorgeous lakes, delicious and unique food selection, and a hopping brewery scene, Minnesota is a true summer paradise.
+With gorgeous lakes, delicious and unique food selections, and a hopping brewery scene, Minnesota is a true summer paradise.
 But with so much to see and do, knowing where to begin can feel a little intimidating.

 To make your life easier (and breezier), we put together this three-day road trip guide so you can see, eat and drink all the best things between the North Shore and the southern prairie.
 Whether your perfect vacation means epic waterfalls, big city bustle or small town charm, this is the Minnesota road trip for you.